Enumerative combinatorics with applications to computer science

 6 - 17 January 2025, Stellenbosch University, South Africa

-The aim of this CIMPA school will be to familiarise graduate students and young researchers with the field of enumerative and analytic combinatorics, and to show its many connections to other areas, especially computer science.
+The aim of this CIMPA school (part of the CIMPA series found here) will be to familiarise graduate students and early-career researchers with the field of enumerative and analytic combinatorics, and to show its many connections to other areas, especially computer science.

 The courses range from introductory to more advanced levels.
 The introductory courses will lay the groundwork by discussing the basic concepts (such as generating functions and enumeration methods) and techniques (various enumeration techniques and analytic methods such as singularity analysis).
 Then, techniques relating to particular combinatorial objects will be discussed, covering partitions, trees, and permutations as objects.
 Practical courses in SageMath covering packages and techniques used in this type of combinatorics will be given.